 Kendwa Beach, Zanzibar

 About 3km away from Nungwi is Kendwa Beach.
 Kendwa beach is best known for its full moon parties at Kendwa Rocks making it one of the best Zanzibar beaches for young people.
 The full moon party is a drunken occasion usually on the Saturday closest to the full moon.
 If you’re not into partying don’t worry!
 The beach still boasts bright blue and turquoise colors with white sand beaches making it a solid contender for the best beach on Zanzibar.

 While you may not be able to catch the sunrises here you will certainly be able to catch beautiful sunsets.
 There is also a village nearby that you can catch a glimpse into Zanzibari life.

 Nungwi Beach, Zanzibar

 One of the best beaches in northern Zanzibar is Nungwi Beach.
-Nungwi is absolutely beautiful, but with beauty beings annoyance.
+Nungwi is absolutely beautiful, but with beauty brings annoyance.
 Teens and touts scour these Zanzibar beaches with hopes to annoy tourists enough to buy their trinkets and tours.
 It took us 1.5 hours to get to Nungwi from Stone Town, which in a cab may cost as much as $60.
 Popular things to do in Nungwi is to visit the aquarium or take a sunset dhow ride.

 Paje Beach, Zanzibar

 Stone Town Beach, Zanzibar

 The beach surrounding Stone Town may not be the best beach in Zanzibar; however, if you have a few days on the island then Stone Town is a must.
 The beach in Stone Town is the liveliest for locals on the island and some may argue it’s one of the best swimming beaches in Zanzibar.
 On weekends expect the crowds to swell and the Zanzibari people to take part in swimming, football games, and gymnastic show downs.
 This beach is also a great spot to watch the dhows sail off into the setting sun.